PabloBartolomeMolina/FileConverter-Python/README.md

 ## Tools and libraries

-* Python version
+* Python version 3.8.3
-* PyCharm Version
+* PyCharm Version 2020.3.5 Community Editon
 * Libraries that were used
-    - Library 1
-    - Library 2
-    - Library 3
+    - fpdf, version 1.7.2

 ## How to work with this project